jshargo/Dietitian-Chatbot/README.md

-# Retireval Augmented Dietitian Chatbot
+# Retrieval Augmented Dietitian Chatbot

 This project, which is in progress, aims to create an emotionally conscious dietitian chatbot support system to help people with lifestyle diseases.
 Given a set of PDF or other formatted documents, the system will ingest, process, and store embeddings of any textual data, and add it to a corpus where it will be used as the knowledge base for the chatbot.
 Then, the embeddings are loaded, along with the user query which is also embedded, and passed onto a similarity search to retrieve the most relevant documents.
 The documents are then passed onto a LLM to generate a response, grounding the chatbot's reasoning.
 Make sure to run the scripts in a venv, with all the dependencies installed.
 Python version 3.10 or above is recommended.